 When fixed to a workbench this sander can also be used in the workshop for stationary work with attachments that can be purchased separately.
 It comes with one sanding belt and this is easy to fit.

-This powerful belt sander is ideal for both amateur or professional cabinet makers providing plenty of power and ease of use.
+This powerful model is the best belt sander for both amateur or professional cabinet makers providing plenty of power and ease of use.

 The belts are easy to change, and the automatic belt tracking keeps them in place.
 The machine is also relatively quiet in use; however, the dust collection bag is not very effective.

-This sander is ideal for jobs such as refinishing worktops and doors or removing paint, however for floors and decking a more powerful machine will get the job done more quickly.
+This is probably the best belt sander for jobs such as refinishing worktops and doors or removing paint, however for floors and decking a more powerful machine will get the job done more quickly.
 It is good value for money though, and perfect for many DIY jobs.

-The Tacklife belt sander has a 600-watt motor and six variable speeds from 170-250m/min.
+The Tacklife 600W Belt Sander has a 600-watt motor and six variable speeds from 170-250m/min.
 Whilst it is not as powerful as some of the previous items, for a budget model it does a great job.
 The kit comes with 12 sanding belts plus clamps so you can fix the sander upside down to a workbench to work on smaller pieces.

 The dust collection box is pretty ineffective; however, you can attach this sander to a vacuum cleaner, which makes a big difference and means you can use the tool indoors without too much mess.

-Overall this is a great budget option for a variety of sanding DIY tasks.
+Overall this is one of the best belt sanders to buy on a budget for a variety of sanding DIY tasks.